patrickhacens/CojoToObjects/README.md

 # CojoToObjects
-Code dojo to reinplement LINQ to objects query
+Code dojo to reimplement LINQ to objects query